María Trinidad Sánchez Province: Economy

-This province is a great producer of rice, coconut, cocoa, fishing among other agricultural products.
-Cattle cattle production.
-It is of a great tourist vocation due to the large number of beaches it has on its coasts and the beautiful natural landscapes it has.
-It has of interest such as: Cabo Francés Viejo National Park, La Gran Laguna, Laguna Gri Gri, Via Panoramica de Nagua-Cabrera or Nagua-Sánchez and the beaches Grande, El Caletón, El Bretón, La Preciosa, El Diamante, Arroyo Salado, Matancita and Poza de Bojolo.
+This province is a producer of rice, coconut, cocoa, fishing among other agricultural products.
+Cattle production is also done here.
+It is a popular tourist destination due to the large number of beaches it has on its coasts and the natural landscapes it has.
+Points of interest include: Cabo Francés Viejo National Park, La Gran Laguna, Laguna Gri Gri, Via Panoramica de Nagua-Cabrera or Nagua-Sánchez and the beaches Grande, El Caletón, El Bretón, La Preciosa, El Diamante, Arroyo Salado, Matancita and Poza de Bojolo.

 Traditionally, the economic production of area was based on livestock, fishing and agriculture and was carried out by sea with Puerto Plata.
 Then in the decade of the 80s, the increase in tourist activity produced a great displacement of the rural population towards the city, so that agricultural production decreased considerably, projecting the economy of the municipality towards consumerism and not towards production, which allowed wealth to be concentrated in tourism and commercial enterprises.